laxmankrishnamurti/Backend/Engine-X(Nginx)/Module-01/Section-02.md

   - Virtual Host Configs
 - mail block

-As for now we need to just focus on the http-block.
-At the end of the http block these is a section named <code>Virtual Host Configs.</code>
+As of now we need to just focus on the http-block.
+At the end of the http block there is a section named <code>Virtual Host Configs.</code>

 ```bash
 include /etc/nginx/conf.d/*.conf;